dhthwy/r/README.md

 All was forgiven.
 BUT a big but, when forgiveness was based on a lie, it gets recanted.

-You simply proved you don't care at all for me, which means you never did, because no one does that shit to anyone they've ever cared for.
+You simply proved you don't care at all for me -in recent history, which means you never did, because no one does that shit to anyone they've ever cared for.

 Doesn't matter now.
 It's been all for them.